Listen to this blog

 Steps within Performance Testing

 Experienced testers use what is known as a ‘test bed’ or the testing environment, wherein the software, hardware, and networks are put up to run performance tests.
-The following are the steps to conduct performance testing within test bed.
+The following are the steps to conduct performance testing within the testbed.

 Ascertain the Testing Environment By ascertaining and putting together the required tools, hardware, software, network configurations, testers would be better equipped to put design the tests and also assess the possible testing challenges early on in the process.